-Hemp seeds are among the best omega 3 foods, and have more essential fatty acids than flax seeds.
+Hemp seeds are among the best, and have more essential fatty acids than flax seeds.
 They are said to contain nearly every single vitamin and mineral needed by the body.

 Hemp is one of the highest sources of complete protein of any plant-based food, containing all of the essential amino acids (like flax).
 It also has high amounts of omega 3 and omega 6 (as well as other essential fatty acids) in a balanced ratio of around three to one.

 The hemp seed is the world's most nutritious seed -- they're a rich source of phytonutrients that provide benefits such as protecting your immunity, bloodstream, tissues, cells, skin and organs.

 Hemp is one of the earliest known plants to be cultivated by humans, with a recorded history of over 12,000 years.
 Various parts of this hearty plant have been used for a multitude of purposes, including using its fiber for textiles and paper, its oil for vehicle fuel, and its seeds for food.

 With these benefits, putting hemp oil in soap is a great idea!

 Hemp seeds contain 25 percent protein content, second only to soy among plant foods.
 However, soy has very high amounts of a substance called phytic acid, an anti-nutrient that prevents your body from absorbing certain minerals.
 Hemp seeds don't contain phytic acid and are highly digestible, giving them an advantage over soy.